Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

-In order to learn such PVR functions on MNIST images, one has to first learn the digit identification and then the logical component on these digits.
+In order to learn such PVR functions, one has to first learn the digit identification and then the logical component on these digits.
 Handling both tasks successfully at once is naturally more demanding than succeeding at the latter assuming the first is successful.
-One can thus focus on the `logical component' as a necessary component to learn, and this corresponds to learning a Boolean function.
-The overall function that maps the pixels of an image to its label in the PVR is of course also a Boolean function (like any computer-encoded function), but the structural properties of such meta-functions are more challenging to describe.
-Thus understanding the limits of deep learning on the logical/Boolean component is a first objective.
-Moreover, images are not the only setting of interest in PVR, which may also model text, code or logical statements.
-Thus, we focus here on investigating the limits of deep learning on the logical/Boolean component.
+Here, we focus on the `logical component' as a necessary component to learn, and this corresponds to learning a Boolean function.
+The overall function that maps the pixels of an image to its label in the PVR is of course also a Boolean function (like any computer-encoded function), but the structural properties of such meta-functions are more challenging to describe, and left for future work.
+In any case, to understand the limits of deep learning on such benchmarks, we focus on investigating first the limits of deep learning on the logical/Boolean component.

 We next re-state formally one of the PVR benchmarks from~\cite{Zhang2021PointerVR}, focusing on binary digits for simplicity.
 We will use the alphabet $\{0,1\}$ to describe the benchmark to connect to the MNIST dataset, but will later switch to the alphabet $\{+1,-1\}$ for the problem of learning Boolean functions with neural networks.
 Recall for $d \in \bN$, $\bF_2^d = \{0,1\}^d$.